Estimated reading time: 3 minutes

+Ah, yes…distressing wood furniture.
 It can be a little tricky sometimes to get distressing to look just right on painted furniture.
-Here are some tips to help you get your furniture distressing to look natural and accentuate the detail and shape of the piece.
+Generally somewhere between the eclectic, colorful Boho style of painting and more towards the “coastal look” Here are some tips to help you get your furniture distressing to look naturally aged and accentuate the detail and shape of the piece.

 What Type of Sander Should I Use?

 For the best control over your distressing, a non-electric, hand sander is recommended.
-We recommend a handheld drywall sander.
+We recommend a handheld sander like our new Rad Pad!
 An electric mouse sander can be used, but it will remove more paint quickly.
 We would not recommend it for novice furniture painters.
 It can sometimes remove too much paint and then repainting is needed.
 An orbital sander is usually too harsh for distressing painted furniture.

 What Type of Sanding Grit Should I Use?

-We recommend between 220-320 grit sandpaper for distressing.
+We recommend between 220-320 grit sandpaper – again the Rad pad is helpful here! – for distressing.
 Remember to change the sandpaper a few times as you go.
 The sandpaper will wear down and become less effective after a few minutes.
 Once the piece has been distressed, go over the whole thing with 320-400 grit sandpaper.
 That is the perfect grit for finishing.

 Where Should I Start Distressing?